-Your solicitors will send Moat's solicitors all monies due on the day of completion.
-Once these monies are received your purchase is complete and you can move in.
+Your solicitors will send our solicitors all monies due on the day of completion.
+Once these monies are received your purchase is complete and you can move in to your new home.
+This could happen at any time, so please make sure you are available all day.

-A member of the Sales and Marketing team will contact you, in advance, regarding arrangements for the day of completion.
-The keys (including any communal door entry and car parking fobs) to your new home will be handed over to you and meter readings will be taken.
+A member of the Sales and Marketing Team will contact you regarding arrangements for the day of completion.
+The keys to your new home will be handed over to you and meter readings will be taken.
 Your new home will have been through an extensive snagging and inspection process before we give you the keys.
 However, if you do notice anything that you wish to report, please contact our New Homes Customer Care Team within 24 hours of completion and they will advise you further.
-Please also ensure you have read pages 23 and 24 of this booklet as they explain what a defect is.
+Please also make sure you have read pages 20-22 of this booklet as they explain what a defect is.

-Remember to contact the gas, electricity and water companies as well as the local council tax office and any other utilities you require, to let them know you have moved in.
+Remember to contact the gas, electricity and water companies as well as the local council and any other utilities you require, to let them know you have moved in.